| Document Number: | WG14 N1269 |

 thread_group::join_all for a

-object observing that thread object.
+thread_group object observing that thread object.

 Requires: the object must be joinable.

-The member function marks this thread
+The member function marks this thread object

 as non-joinable then blocks until the thread observed by this

-object terminates.
+thread object terminates.

-bool operator!= (const thread& other) const {return !operator==(other); }
+thread::operator!=bool operator!= (const thread& other) const

 Requires: the observed thread has not terminated.

-The member function returns !operator==(other)
+The member function returns !operator==(other).

 Requires: the observed thread has not terminated.